loonshoot/airank-core/docs/permissions.md

-# Outrun GraphQL Permissions System
+# AI Rank GraphQL Permissions System

-This document outlines the complete permissions system used in the Outrun GraphQL API.
+This document outlines the complete permissions system used in the AI Rank GraphQL API.

 ## Permission Format